ognjenb/predictx/README.md

+For the description of this tech test see TechTestDescription.pdf!

 - Run `npm install` first.
 - Run `npm test` to run unit tests.
 - Run `npm start` to start the webserver.